10 Ways To Take Your Meditation Practice Deeper

 While a “community” could mean a regular dharma discussion with a friend or meditating with your partner, I would suggest finding an active practice community, either online or in-person, that offers ongoing teachings & ways to interact with others.

 Here is an essay on what to look for in communities.
-To find one near you, you could start with a simple google search, like “meditation groups portland” or “Buddhist communities Chicago.”
+To find one near you, you could start with a simple Google search, like “meditation groups Portland” or “Buddhist communities Chicago.”

 Get Support via a Teacher